aupiff/collar-daniells-solutions/lesson_11.md

 17. Mārcus et Galba, tribūni, amīcī puellārum sunt.

-Tribunes, Marcus and  Galba, are the girls friends.
+Marcus and  Galba, the tribunes, are the friends of the girls.

 18. Mārcus poētae amicus est et fābulās grātās Cornēliae fēminam dēlectat.

-Marcus is the poet's friend and delights Cornelias woman with welcome stories.
+Marcus is of friend of the poet and tells pleasing stories to Cornelia.

+19. Galba Iūliae silvās et īnsulās ōceanī dēmōnstrat.

+Galba shows Julia the woods and the islands of the ocean.

+20. Fēmina bona puellās docet.

+The good woman teaches the girls.

+21. Diligentia Cornēliae fēminam dēlectat.

+The care of Cornelia delights the women.

-19. In hortō poētae puellās convocat et fābulās nārrat.
+22. In hortō poētae puellās convocat et fābulās nārrat.

-In the poet's garden, he brings the girls together and tells them stories.
+He summons the girls of the poet in the garden and tells stories.

-20. Fābulae dē bellō puellās parvās terrent.
+23. Fābulae dē bellō puellās parvās terrent.

-The little girls are terrified with stories of war.
+The stories of war scare the little girls.

-21. Saepe Vestae dōna parant.
+24. Saepe Vesta dōna parant.

-Often, they prepare Vesta's gifts.
+Often gifts are prepared for Vesta.

-22. Quis est Vesta?
+25. Quis est Vesta?

-Who is Vests?
+Who is Vesta?

-23. Vesta dea Rōmānōrum est et templum habet.
+26. Vesta dea Rōmānōrum est et templum habet.

-Vesta is a Roman goddess and has a temple.
+Vesta is a godess of the Romans and she has a temple.

-24. Saepe in viīs Rōmae puellae ambulant et praedam Germāniae et Britanniae spectant.
+27. Saepa in viīs Rōmae puellae ambulant et praedam Germåniae et Britanniae spectant.

-Often the girls walk on Roman roads and Germans and Britons see booty.
+Often girls walk in the streets of Rome and look at the booty of Germany and Britain.